silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 SilverStripe follows [Semantic Versioning](http://semver.org).

-Note: Until November 2014, the project didn't adhere to Semantic Versioning.
-Instead, a "minor release" in semver terminology was treated as a "major release" in SilverStripe.
-For example, the *3.1.0* release contained API breaking changes, and the *3.1.1* release contained new features rather than just bugfixes.

 ## Supported versions

 At any point in time, the core development team will support a set of releases to varying levels: